 Chapter 1.
 Section 4.
 Entry Requirements

 Definition of an amateur.
-For the purpose of
+For the purpose of qualifying and

-A person shall be considered an Amateur who during the period of two years preceding the trial in question has not received compensation in any form for the training of a dog for hunting, hunting tests or field trials and/or the handling of a dog in the same, and/or the regular systematic personal instructions of other individuals regarding the above pursuits.
+A person shall be considered an Amateur who during the period of two years preceding the trial in question has not received compensation in any form for the training of a dog for hunting, hunting tests or field trials and/or the handling of a dog in the same, and/ or the regular systematic personal instructions of other individuals regarding the above pursuits.